 An IRA is an effective savings tool because it allows you to access financial markets in a tax-advantaged way.
 Traditional IRA contributions are tax deductible today, but you’ll pay income tax when you withdraw that money in retirement.
 With a Roth IRA, you pay taxes on contributions today, but that income won’t be taxed later — so long as you adhere to withdrawal rules.
 When you have savings in both types of accounts, it’s a little easier to manage the amount of income tax you pay in retirement.

-But how much should you contribute to an IRA, and how often should you do it?
+But you may be wondering how much to contribute to an IRA, and how often to do it.
+Below are some things to consider.

 HOW MUCH SHOULD I CONTRIBUTE TO AN IRA?